unixorn/awesome-zsh-plugins/README.md

 # awesome-zsh-plugins

-Collection of ZSH frameworks, plugins & themes inspired by the various awesome list collections out there.
+Collection of ZSH frameworks, plugins, tutorials & themes inspired by the various awesome list collections out there.

 ## Frameworks